DabbyEmezue/DabbyEmezue/README.md

 - 👋 Hi, I’m Dabby.
-- 👀 I’m interested in software development
-- 🌱 I’m currently learning backend web development with Node.js.
+I build the back-end of web applications with Node.js.
 I also use python for algorithim problems.
 - 💞️ I’m looking to collaborate on open source projects that would have a high impact in the nearest future.
+- I love to build solutions to real life problems with code.
 - 📫 You can reach me via mail at emezued@gmail.com, Whatsapp +2348181800964 or calls +2347038072496